 One study found a 51% increased risk with higher ambient light at night.[ref]
 It also found that sleeping longer (thus more melatonin) cut the risk of breast cancer in half.

 Closing the shutters at night (shutting out the streetlights) was also associated with a significant decrease in cancer risk.[ref]

 A study from a few years ago tested a light device to see if they could shift melatonin levels while the participants were asleep.
-The researchers used sleep masks with different colored led lights built into them; the lights turned on for two seconds every minute for an hour while the study participants slept.
-The results showed that blue wavelengths through their closed eyelids had an effect on melatonin – actually shifting the time that melatonin onset began the following night. [ref]
+The researchers used sleep masks with different colored led lights built into them; the lights turned on for two seconds every minute for an hour — while the study participants slept!
+The results showed that exposure to blue wavelengths through their closed eyelids had an effect on melatonin.
+It significantly shifted the time that melatonin onset began the following night. [ref]

 So there is a bit of a double whammy here: light at night decreases melatonin (cancer preventative) and increases stress hormone levels (cancer-causing).

 So after all of the studies (and there are hundreds more than are referenced here), what is the consensus for the cancer risk from light at night?
 The World Health Organization and the American Medical Association both place light at night as a probable carcinogen.

 The problem with quantifying the impact of light at night is that it is pretty much everywhere.
 There are a few darker spots left, though, around the world.
 A study looking at artificial light levels in protected or natural areas (such as forests, conservation areas, etc) in 158 different countries and compared the cancer incidences to areas with high light.
 The results of the study, when all confounders were taken into account, showed that colorectal, prostate and breast cancer risk increased by up to 35% with light at night. [ref]